Discovering Turkeys Ancient Secrets / My Family Week in Antalya

 On my last night I stayed at the Aroma Butik I ended up coming here to the Palm Restaurant up the road in Alanya.

 The taxi ride back after this was another headache.
-I had something like 600 Liras (10.00 GBP) but it was not enough for the driver to carry on 10 minutes up the road.
+I had something like 600 Liras (10.00 GBP) but it was not enough for the driver to carry on for only 10 minutes up the road.
+It actually made me quite angry – I had to ask my sister for another 500 liras and only then was I able to get back.

 Walking To The Pemar Beach From Aroma Butik